What Does It Mean to Act "Like A Christian"?

 Taking a cue from the "like a girl" video, I think we shouldn't, and here's why: because there are so many Christians who don't act in these negative ways!
 I'm talking about good, kindhearted, and non-judgmental people who quietly share God's love with others on a daily basis in their workplaces, neighborhoods, homes, and churches—people we'll never hear about in the news, because they're not looking for attention.

 My mentor Mary is a good example of this.
 I met her thirteen years ago, when I was a young mother raising two nonverbal autistic toddlers and a newborn baby.
 For an entire year, Mary spent every Friday afternoon talking with me, listening to me vent my anxieties about childrearing, and reassuring me that I wasn't the incompetent parent I thought I was.
 During our conversations, she also provided wise and often tough counsel, prayed with me, and always, always pointed me toward God.
+Today, Mary continues to provide wise counsel and encouragement, even though we live in two different states.
+And in all the years we've known each other, I have never felt judged or condemned by her.
+Instead, she has somehow always made me feel loved.
+What's more, she has quietly done the same for many other women she has mentored over the years.
+This, I think, is what it means to act like a Christian!

 Other examples of people acting like a Christian include: my friend Patricia, who is one of the most hospitable encouragers you could ever care to meet; my husband's cousin Rick, who started up a prison ministry that shares God's love with prisoners who believe nobody cares about them; my friend Susan, who helps people heal up emotionally through her counseling practice; my friends John and Donna, who generously share their resources with those in need; and the many Christians around the world who quietly and humbly provide physical care for orphans, rescue sex trafficking victims, provide free medical care to the sick, dig wells, run schools, deliver meals, comfort those who grieve, open their homes to those in need, and offer hope to those in despair without being hypocritical, judgmental, and/or legalistic.
+Yep, I believe it's definitely time we redefine what it means to act like a Christian!

 Comments